 - For a fun, family-style dessert, add ice cream to the center of the brownie and serve directly from the skillet.

 - Want your brownies to have a salted caramel taste?
 Sprinkle some Maldon sea salt flakes on top after the brownies have finished baking.

 - Store any leftover brownies covered in an airtight container at room temperature for up to 5 days.

 There's no need to allow the eggs and butter to come to room temperature for this recipe.

 Yes, this recipe can be made with a 1:1 gluten free flour like Bob's Red Mill.

 Yes, I love the taste of homemade caramel in these gooey brownies.
 You can make a batch of homemade caramel using this cookie recipe.

 More Caramel Dessert Recipes

 Love this recipe?
 Please leave a 5-star ⭐⭐⭐⭐⭐rating in the recipe card below.
 Don't forget to follow along on Instagram, Facebook, YouTube, and Pinterest for more recipes.

 - ¾ cup unsalted butter

-- Add the sugar and cocoa powder once the butter is melted.
-Whisk to combine and remove from heat.
+- Add granulated sugar and cocoa powder to the melted butter and whisk to combine.
+Remove saucepan from heat.

-- Transfer to a greased 12 inch cast iron skillet.
-Drizzle the caramel on top, and drag a knife through the caramel to spread the caramel throughout the brownie.
+- Transfer to a greased 12 inch cast iron skillet and evenly spread the batter.
+Drizzle caramel on top, and drag a knife through the caramel to spread the caramel throughout the brownie batter.

-- Transfer to the oven and bake for 35 - 40 minutes until done.
-Once the brownie is removed from the oven, place additional candy pieces on top for presentation.
-Allow to cool for 1 - 2 hours before slicing and serving.
+- Bake for 35 - 40 minutes until a toothpick inserted into the center of the brownie comes out clean.
+Once the brownie is removed from the oven, place additional chocolate candies on top for garnish.
+Allow the brownie to cool for 1 - 2 hours before slicing and serving.

-- Serve with another drizzle of caramel and ice cream.
+- Serve with a drizzle of caramel and ice cream.